yukonmakesgames/blankit/README.md

 > ⚠️ Blankit is in active development as part of a secret Snoozy Kazoo project.
 >
+> Blankit's systems are very much a work-in-progress, and should not be used in production ready projects.
+>
-> The first version, v1, will be uploaded around that project's release.
+> v1 is estimated to be uploaded around that project's release.
 >
 > Thank you for your patience! 😌